-The Iceland Teaching Garden is the feature site of the Community Roots project.
-The garden is organized as a demonstration garden in four quadrants with 4-foot wide raised beds and is cultivated following organic principles that focus on soil health, biodiversity, succession planting, and crop rotation.
-We also employ season extension techniques to enable the production of late fall and early spring salad greens and other cold hardy crops.
-The garden is located along Jan’s Trail in the park behind Iceland Arena, part of the Hershey Sportszone Complex.
-Photos from the garden are regularly uploaded to our Facebook page if you are curious to see how we’re doing!
+The Iceland Teaching Garden is the feature site of the Peel Local Food Literacy in Action project.
+It is a 15,000 square-foot urban food growing space modeled after a small-scale market garden.
+The site is organized as a demonstration garden in four quadrants with 4-foot wide in-ground beds and is cultivated following organic principles that focus on soil health, ecosystem well-being, and biodiversity.
+We employ season extension techniques to enable the production of late fall and early spring salad greens and other cold hardy crops.
+The garden is located along Jan’s Trail in the park behind Iceland Arena.

 At Ecosource we believe that getting people outside and getting their hands in the dirt is an integral part of encouraging environmentally aware citizens.
-The Iceland Teaching Garden is planted and maintained by community volunteers and local students working together collectively.
+The Iceland Teaching Garden is planted and maintained by community volunteers and local youth working collectively.

-The Community Roots project provides training and support to volunteers, as well as school field trips for local schools.
+The Peel Local Food Literacy in Action project provides training and support to volunteers, as well as school field trips for local schools.
 Gardening workshops, planting projects, and field trips provide students, community groups, and corporate groups with the opportunity for hands-on learning about gardening, ecosystems, native plants, and environmental stewardship.
 They are also a great way to share a team-building, fun experience while giving back to the community.

-If you would like to schedule an event for your group at the Iceland Teaching Garden, contact email@example.com or call 905-274-6222.
+If you would like to schedule an event for your group at the Iceland Teaching Garden, contact email@example.com or call 905-274-6222 ext.
+303.

 Iceland Teaching Garden